“Please pass me the meatballs.”

 She could feel the tickle of the slight breeze on her skin, the wind blowing around her hair and warm hands around her with whispers, murmurs, and a lot of shouts all around.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Just_a_dameWrite a Review